yudizhangzyd/ISU-StatGen/content/home/hero.md

 # Note.
 An optional note to show underneath the links.
 +++

-**We are interested in statistics and computating with application on genetics**
+**We are interested in statistics and computating with application on genetics.**

 We are going to meet on Fridays at 4:10 pm this semester (Fall 2019) in 2113 Snedecor.
 There will be cookies, cakes :))